 I am a writer and academic.
 My fiction explores, amongst other things, weird landscapes, concentric objects, compulsive fainting, pregnancy, skin, crocuses, environmental contamination.
 My academic work focuses on the literary history of swooning and on contemporary fiction, especially in relation to depictions of the environment and the body.

-I am an experienced creative writing lecturer, mentor and prize judge.
+I am an experienced creative writing lecturer, examiner, mentor and prize judge.
 I previously lectured in Literature and Creative Writing at the University of Sussex and York St John University, where I was Subject Director for Creative Writing and worked with colleagues within the York Centre of Writing.
-I am now Assistant Professor of Creative Writing at Durham University.
+I am now Associate Professor of Creative Writing at Durham University.

 I have spent most of my life in Yorkshire: I was born in Bradford, grew up in Dewsbury, and now live in York.